1) Overview of Shipping or Logistics APIs in eCommerce

 - Outstanding uptime guarantee (99.99%)

 FedEx is known for its overnight shipping services, an efficient system that can track packages and provide real-time location updates for ecommerce stores.
-The FedEx Shipping API is easy to use.
-It ensures that all the information necessary to integrate a third-party application to its platform is documented and relevant examples are provided.
-FedEx offers courier tracking APIs for integrating its different functions like FedEx Express, FedEx Ground, and FedEx Freight into any eCommerce business, retail website, or order management system.
-It offers a bunch of API features at affordable prices.
+The FedEx Shipping API provides necessary information to integrate a third-party application into its platform.

 Here’s a quick look at the unique features DHL ecommerce logistics APIs offer: